Fischsalat/UnrealContainers/README.md

 # UnrealContainers
-Some UE4 container types with iterators.
+Some Unreal Engine container types with iterators.

 Types:
   TArray